EzyLogic/cvless/index.md

 title: Home
 ---

-# Brenden Gray
+# Short Bio

-BSc Mathematics student at Vancouver Island University (expected June 2026).
-Passionate about graph theory, discrete mathematics, and their connections to computer science.
+I'm in my final year of the BSc Mathematics program at Vancouver Island University.
+I view mathematics as both a science and an art, valuing its abstract beauty as well as its real-world applications.

-I am an undergraduate researcher with experience in graph theory and pursuit-evasion game theory, supported by an NSERC USRA.
-I enjoy helping others find the joy in math working as a tutor at the VIU Math Learning Centre.
+My primary research interests include discrete mathematics, abstract algebra, and applying computer science techniques to support mathematical research.
+I conducted undergraduate research in graph theory and pursuit-evasion game theory with the support of an NSERC USRA.
+I also enjoy sharing my passion for mathematics as a tutor at the VIU Math Learning Centre.

+Beyond mathematics, I enjoy science fiction, R&B music, competitive video games, and I'm currently learning Spanish as a second language.

 Feel free to learn more about my work and experience: